 Today’s diverse families form the foundation of strong Wisconsin Communities.
-Family Living programs provides statewide leadersip to promote education, resources and partnerships that create an environment where families and their communities can thrive.
+Family Living programs provides statewide leadership to promote education, resources and partnerships that create an environment where families and their communities can thrive.

-Many grandparents or relatives who are raising their grandchildren are turning to each other to find the comformt and help they need.
+Many grandparents or relatives who are raising their grandchildren are turning to each other to find the comfort and help they need.

 The Grandparent Raising Grandchildren Support Network of Winnebago County focuses on the roles grandparent/relatives play and provides an opportunity to meet others who share similar experiences, knowledge, strengths and hopes.
 The support group provides a place to belong and a network of support.

 Meetings are held the second Thursday of the month at:

 J.P.
 Coughlin Center